 By Dan Kieran, co-founder and CEO of Unbound

-As a career choice becoming an online content creator and influencer is popular and people can start a business in this way.
+As a career choice, becoming an online content creator and influencer is popular and people can start a business in this way.
 It is potentially lucrative with some influencer getting highly paid for their relevant content/followers.
-However, there are surprisingly few ways for influencers and creators to monetise their audiences outside of professional endorsement and ad revenues.
+However, there are surprisingly few ways for influencers and creators to monetize their audiences outside of professional endorsement and ad revenues.
 Nowadays, it’s quite easy to determine a Youtubers Net Worth because of the tools available online.

-In this guide, I’ve shared my top tips for monetising social media followers, while maintaining control over your personal brand.
+In this guide, I’ve shared my top tips for monetizing social media followers, while maintaining control over your personal brand.

 You can put your branding on e.g. Mugs and T-shirts, but your insta followers will want something unique and recognisable.
 When our authors crowdfund their books on Unbound, they offer a range of merch and other rewards.
 It’s incredibly popular.
 YouTube comedian, Stuart Ashen, offered a ‘box of mystery tat’ during his Unbound crowdfunding campaign.
 He sold three (£250 each) giving his super fans something hilarious and unique.